About

 The Early Music Program Fund (EMPF) was established in late 2020 to support educational or field-building programming for researchers studying music in the period before c.
 1600.

-The Early Music Program Fund’s educational programs build, strengthen, and sustain the research skills needed to knowledgably study, teach, perform, and illuminate music and musical cultures in the period before c.
+The Early Music Program Fund’s educational programs build, strengthen, and sustain the research skills needed to knowledgeably study, teach, perform, and illuminate music and musical cultures in the period before c.
 1600.
 This includes, but is not limited to, programming focused on paleography, codicology, organology, the archival sciences, the study of musical notation and lexicology, languages and liturgy, and the scribal and material cultures that informed and conditioned the creation, evolution, and dissemination of early music.
 EMPF field-building programming focuses on strengthening and extending the scholarly and professional networks that support scholars and teachers who work on early music up to c.
 1600.

 Applicants will receive a decision notification in mid-March.
 Funds awarded must be used by 30 June of the following year.
 Recipients will be required to complete a grant report detailing use of funds and providing data on impact.